benamiller/benamiller/README.md

 <img src="https://github.com/HactuallyBenji/HactuallyBenji/assets/38388426/c795ad9c-7ef2-4e3a-8884-e3cd163a6c0a" alt="A Golang gopher, dancing" width="100"/>

 I do quite like Go, not just for the cute gopher, and think I might start falling more rapidly into the inescapable land of OCaml.
-Ubuntu mostly, but sometimes macOS with iTerm2, and even Windows to satiate my Baldur's Gate vice.
+Pop!_OS mostly, but sometimes macOS with iTerm2, and even Windows to satiate my Baldur's Gate vice.

 At work I'm all Java, Spring, and  Kubernetes on Azure.